Stratus3D/dotfiles/README.md

 ## Features

-* Vim, tmux, Zsh, Bash, and Git configurations
+* Vim, tmux, Zsh, Bash, asdf, and Git configurations
 * Setup script that symlinks dotfiles and installs all the software I use
 * A collection of Bash scripts I rely on for Erlang development
 * List of commands I often forget